AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 | [!UICONTROL Sandbox Merchant ID] | store view | Your sandbox merchant ID, which is auto-generated during sandbox onboarding. |
 | [!UICONTROL Production Merchant ID] | store view | Your production merchant ID, which is auto-generated during sandbox onboarding. |

+## Configure payment options

+Now that you have enabled Payment Services for your website, you can change the default settings for payment functions and storefront display.

 ### Credit card fields

 The _[!UICONTROL Credit Card Fields]_ settings provide a simple and secure checkout option for credit card or debit card payment methods.

-See [Payments options](payments-options.md#paypal-smart-buttons) for more information.
+See [Payments options](payments-options.md#credit-card-fields) for more information.

+1. Select the store view, in the **[!UICONTROL Scope]** dropdown menu, for which you want to enable a payment method.
 1. To change the name of the payment method displayed during checkout, edit the value in the **[!UICONTROL Checkout title]** field.
 1. To [set the payment action](production.md#set-payment-services-as-payment-method), toggle **[!UICONTROL Payment action]** to `Authorize` or `Authorize and Capture`.
 1. To enable debug mode, toggle the **[!UICONTROL Debug Mode]** selector.